A Nonhomogeneous Porous-Medium Equation for Field Scale CO$_2$ Plume Spreading: Results

 \section{Results}

-This section presents the main results of the study, combining analytical model predictions with field-scale observations.
-First, we examine the evolution of finite-core plume profiles derived from the composite solution, highlighting the distinct behaviors that arise under constant injection and after injection is paused.
-In particular, we show how the presence or disappearance of a full-thickness inner core controls the transition between injection-driven spreading and redistribution governed by nonlinear diffusion.
-Second, we compare these theoretical predictions with field evidence by reconstructing plume-radius evolution from published time-lapse monitoring data.
-The resulting scaling exponents are shown to be broadly consistent with the similarity solutions of the porous media equation, providing support for interpreting field-scale plume growth in terms of effective nonlinear-diffusion dynamics.
+This section presents the main results of the study, combining analytical model predictions with field scale observations.
+First, we examine the evolution of finite core plume profiles derived from the composite solution, highlighting the distinct behaviors that arise under constant injection and after injection is paused.
+In particular, we show how the presence or disappearance of a ful-thickness inner core controls the transition between injection driven spreading and redistribution governed by nonlinear diffusion.
+Second, we compare these theoretical predictions with field evidence by reconstructing plume radius evolution from published time lapse monitoring data.
+The resulting scaling exponents are shown to be broadly consistent with the similarity solutions of the porous medium equation, providing support for interpreting field scale plume growth in terms of effective nonlinear diffusion dynamics.